injulkarnilesh/design-principles/SOLID/SINGLE RESPONSIBILITY/README.md

 # Single Responsibility Principle

-This is a simple, important yet most missed design principles.
+This is a simple, important yet most missed design principle.
 This is about defining responsibilities of code units like Classes or Modules.

 In simple words, this principle states that a code unit, Eg. Class should have a single responsibility.
 This is very vague statement.